Site Summary Profile

 - Installing site fencing.

-In 2009 and 2010, PRPs collected more information to evaluate whether they need to make changes to the cleanup plan and whether they should continue to clean up both sites using the same cleanup plan.
-PRPs may need to address the sites separately, since each site has different contamination issues.
-PRPs submitted their report to EPA in January 2011.
+In 2009 and 2010, the PRP collected more information to evaluate whether they need to make changes to the cleanup plan and whether they should continue to clean up both sites using the same cleanup plan.
+The PRP may need to address the sites separately, since each site has different contamination issues.

-EPA negotiated legal agreements with PRPs to investigate and clean up the site.
-The PRPs continue to fund site cleanup, monitoring and oversight activities.
+EPA negotiated legal agreements with PRP to investigate and clean up the site.
+The PRP continue to fund site cleanup, monitoring and oversight activities.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.